Allouis: Population

-Transmission facility
+Radio transmitter

 Since 1939, the town of Allouis has housed the central transmitter station for long and short wave broadcasts of French national radio France Inter.
-In 1944, retreating German troops destroyed its four-latticed mast antenna system which was used in conjunction with the existing 900 kilowatt(kW) transmitter.
+In 1944, retreating German troops destroyed its four-latticed mast antenna system.

 On 19 October 1952 a new long wave transmitter with an output of 250 kW was put into service at Allouis.
-It featured three special prism aerials, which were suspended between steel framework mastsat a height of 308 meters.
 Transmitting power was increased to 600 kW in 1957, to 1,000 kW in 1974 and to 2,000 kW in 1981.
-The system attains its full transmitting potential during daylight hours.
-The antenna system underwent extensive conversion in 1974.
-The prism aerials were removed and antenna masts were increased to a height of 350 meters.
-In addition, a second 350-meter high mast was built to provide better coverage within France.

-Since 1977, the Allouis transmitter also transmits standard time signals for AMDS.
-Wave frequencies are generated on the basis of an atomic clock located in the transmitter station and serves for calibration frequency purposes.
+Since 1977 the Allouis transmitter also transmits standard time signals for AMDS.

 The radio channel France Inter discontinued the longwave transmitting (162 kHz) end of 2016.